isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ### Step 3: Execute GraphQL Query

-In this step, we want to query the data using our node.js program.
-For requesting the data, we are gonna install the _node-fetch_ module which support promises and is therefore a little bit more comfortable than the standard http post provided by node.js.
+Next, we want to query the data using our Node.js program.
+For requesting the data, we are gonna install the _node-fetch_ module which supports promises and is therefore a little bit more comfortable than the standard http post provided by Node.js:

 ```
 npm install node-fetch